47th (1/2nd London) Division: Formation

 The Territorial Force (TF) was formed on 1 April 1908 following the enactment of the Territorial and Reserve Forces Act 1907 (7 Edw.7, c.9) which combined and re-organised the old Volunteer Force, the Honourable Artillery Company and the Yeomanry.
 On formation, the TF contained 14 infantry divisions and 14 mounted yeomanry brigades.
 One of the divisions was the 2nd London Division.
 In peacetime, the divisional headquarters was, from 1912, in the Duke of York's Headquarters.

 First World War

 The 2nd London Division was designated the 47th Division in 1915, during the Great War, and referred to as the "1/2nd London Division" after the raising of the second-line 60th (2/2nd London) Division.
-The division was sent to France in March 1915, one of the first Territorial divisions to enter the fighting, and served on the Western Front for the duration of the war.
+After undergoing a period of training, the division was sent to France in March 1915, the second complete Territorial division [after the 46th (North Midland) Division] to enter the fighting, to do so, and served on the Western Front for the duration of the war.

-In early 1916 the division was part of Lieutenant General Sir Henry Wilson's IV Corps.
-Wilson was not impressed by Charles Barter, the 47th's GOC, and at the end of March 1916 he and Lieutenant General Sir Charles Monro (GOC First Army) discussed getting rid of him, but could not come up with a reason for doing so; Barter survived until he was relieved during the Battle of the Somme.
+In early 1916 the division was part of IV Corps (Lieutenant General Sir Henry Wilson).
+Wilson was not impressed by Charles Barter, the divisional general officer commanding (GOC), and at the end of March 1916 he and his superior, General Sir Charles Monro (GOC First Army and a former GOC of the 2nd London Division), discussed getting rid of him, but could not come up with a reason for doing so; Barter survived until he was relieved during the Battle of the Somme later in the year and replaced by Major General G. F. Gorringe.